 In the UAE, what qualifies as income?
 Being aware of this concept is important for businesses operating within the Free Zones of the UAE as the corporate tax became relevant.
 With the UAE Corporate Tax Law that started from 1 June 2023, companies have to follow a new tax rule that charges a 9% corporate tax on income over AED 375,000.Understanding Corporate Tax Qualifying Income is crucial, as it encompasses the income subject to this new tax regime.

-However, Qualifying Free Zone Persons get a special 0% tax rate on their qualifying income, while non-qualifying income is taxed at the standard rate.
+However, Qualifying UAE Free Zone Persons get a special 0% tax rate on their qualifying income, while non-qualifying income is taxed at the standard rate.
 Understanding the difference between qualifying and non-qualifying income is important for Free Zone businesses to make the best tax decisions.

 Cabinet Decision No. 55 of 2023 explains important rules for businesses in free zones.
 This decision is important because it defines what counts as 'Corporate Tax Qualifying Income' and ensures that businesses maintain enough substance within the Free Zone to benefit from tax advantages.